Probate Q&A Series

 • Family Disputes: Disagreements among heirs or beneficiaries can trigger contested probate proceedings or litigation over a wrongful death claim.

-• Wrongful Death Complexity: You must comply with the North Carolina Wrongful Death Act’s notice requirements, damage calculations, and court approval of settlements or jury awards.
+• Wrongful Death Complexity: You must comply with the North Carolina wrongful death statute’s damages rules and court approval requirements for settlements in appropriate cases.

 Probate attorneys bring practical experience in valuing assets, preparing petitions, handling filings, and defending against unexpected challenges.
 They help ensure you meet all statutory requirements: